corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-file.md

 These are the keystores that will be used by each of the nodes.

-Also, file called `network-parameters` will be produced which represents global parameters for this Corda Network.
+Also, file called `network-parameters` will be produced which represents global parameters for this Corda network.

 {{< note >}}